Global in Time Vortex Configurations for the $2$D Euler Equations: Scheme of the proof

 with $f_{\varepsilon}$ defined by

 Here $s>0$ is a fixed constant, and the $\chi$ are indicator functions.
-To find such a solution we will need to choose our $c$ and $\Omega$ as a function of $q_\infty$.
+To find such a solution requires choosing our $c$ and $\Omega$ as a function of $q_\infty$.
 The quantity $\Omega$ is a parameter to adjust the mass of our vortex pair.
 We demand that